 Jesse Scherer, Associate Editor

 Jesse Scherer is a professional curmudgeon, holistic detective, and cyborg.
 Acting at the fulcrum of cosmic horror and programing to save the world from bad design.
 Jesse prefers clear logic to decoration.
-He was an Associate Editor from 2015-2017.
+He was an Associate Editor from 2015 to 2017.

 Nicole Suddeth, Associate Editor